Hammersmith (UK Parliament constituency)

-Hammersmith is a parliamentary constituency in the House of Commons of the UK Parliament.
-It is currently represented by Andy Slaughter, a member of the Labour Party, who has represented the seat since its recreation in 2010.
+Hammersmith was a parliamentary constituency in the House of Commons of the UK Parliament represented from 2010 until its abolition for the 2024 general election by Andy Slaughter, a member of the Labour Party.

-For the purposes of election expenses and type of returning officer, it is considered a borough constituency, and as with all constituencies, elects one Member of Parliament using the first-past-the-post system.
+Under the 2023 Periodic Review of Westminster constituencies, the majority of the constituency was incorporated into the newly created seat of Hammersmith and Chiswick.

 Boundaries

 1885–1918

 1885–1918: The parishes of St Peter and St Paul, Hammersmith.

 The parliamentary borough of Hammersmith was created by the Redistribution of Seats Act 1885 and consisted of the civil parish of Hammersmith (in Middlesex only until 1889 when it fell within the approximately 30000 acre that became part of the County of London under the Local Government Act 1888).
 Like almost all seats created from 1885 it returned one Member of Parliament.
 This was the first parliamentary constituency to be based on the town, which from 1868 to 1885 was at the westernmost part of Chelsea and previously had been part of the parliamentary county of Middlesex.
 In 1900 the Metropolitan Borough of Hammersmith was formed, but this did not affect the constituency's boundaries.

 The seat bordered to the west the Ealing seat, to the north the large Harrow division of Middlesex seat, to the east Kensington North and Kensington South and to the south the large Kingston division of Surrey and, to the southeast, Fulham.
 In 1918 the Hammersmith constituency was divided into Hammersmith North and Hammersmith South constituencies.